-7. Procedures and protocols for dissemination and communication
+Procedures and protocols for dissemination 7. and communication

 The SAFETY4RAILS project partners must be involved as much as possible in making dissemination materials especially presentations, flyers, blogs, newsletters, and press releases.
 Their contribution will be requested particularly in areas where they will have more opportunity for capacity building.
-To build a systematic approach to delivery of publishable material (such as press releases), WP10 Lead partner has prepared the templates to be used when writing the external communication material.
+To build a systematic approach to delivery of publishable material (such as press releases), WP10 Lead partner has prepared the templates PU - Public, D10.2, October 2021 updated in February 2022 to be used when writing the external communication material.
 All SAFETY4RAILS beneficiaries will be potential contributors for WP10 dissemination.